soyart/fngobot/bot/tghandler/README.md

-## `github.com/artnoi43/fngobot/bot/handler`
+## `github.com/artnoi43/fngobot/bot/tghandler`
-Package `handler` provides FnGoBot with chat message handlers.
+Package `tghandler` provides FnGoBot with chat message handlers.
 The main program initialized a handler with `NewHandler`, which takes in `telebot.Bot` and `telebot.Message`.
 The initialized handler may be used to perform some methods, like sending quotes, price alerts, or user command error.

 ## Types and interfaces
 The type for FnGoBot handlers is `handler`, which implements the `Handler` interface.
 There're also `Handlers`, which is a type alias for `[]*Handler`